Skip to main content

 EI recognizes that developing new programs from concept through approval and implementation is hard work.
 Program development often requires long-term commitment that can interfere with other faculty commitments, and resources that individual faculty or departments don’t always have access to.
 EI is here to help develop a vision and bring it to fruition.

-EI works with individual faculty, departments, or entire divisions.
-We provide trainings, workshops and opportunities to share and shape ideas at an early stage.
-We can provide competitive analyses, market research, survey constituents, identify and bring together both internal and external partners, provide project management, budget analysis, and help with identifying funding and support options.
+EI works with divisions, departments, or individual faculty.
+They provide trainings, workshops and opportunities to share and shape ideas at an early stage.
+They can provide competitive analyses, market research, survey constituents, identify and bring together both internal and external partners, provide project management, budget analysis, and help with identifying funding and support options.

-The Preuss School UC San Diego is a unique charter middle and high school for low-income students who strive to become the first in their families to graduate from college.
+The Preuss School UC San Diego is a unique charter middle and high school available to all students, with a focus on low-income students who strive to become the first in their families to graduate from college.
 Located on the UC San Diego campus, Preuss students come from throughout San Diego County to take advantage of an environment that encourages intellectual risk-taking while offering an array of academic supports.

-At UC San Diego Extension, we believe great social and economic prosperity comes from integrating the collective knowledge of the university, community leaders and professionals.
-Extension strives to combine local impact with national reputation and global reach.
+The UC San Diego Division of Extended Studies believes great social and economic prosperity comes from integrating the collective knowledge of the university, community leaders and professionals.
+The Division of Extended Studies strives to combine local impact with the university's national reputation and global reach to harness the power of education to transform lives.
+The division's unique educational formats support lifelong learning and meet the evolving needs of our students, businesses and the larger community..

 • University Library